-The digital object identifier is a code used to identify journal articles and other published works.
+Digital Object Identifiers (DOIs) play a significant role in academic writing, especially when citing sources.
+These unique alphanumeric strings provide a persistent link to content online, ensuring that digital resources remain accessible even if their URL changes.
+The DOI is a code used to identify journal articles and other published works.
 It will allow your reader to locate the document you’ve cited.
 Consider it a Social Security number for the article you’re quoting; it will always and only refer to that specific piece.
-While a website’s address (URL) may change, the Digital Object Identifier remains constant.

 Definition of DOI